skokielibrary/spl-content/_content/lynnanne/books-movies-more--book-discussions.markdown

 ## Science Park Lunch Group
 For employees at the Illinois Science + Technology Park, this quarterly book discussion meets at lunchtime and discusses a variety of books.
 For more information, contact Lukie Marfiott lmarriott@skokielibrary.info

+##Talking Books
+[on accessiblity page?]

+##Great Decisions
+Great Decisions Group studies and discusses world events.
+Great Decisions meets on the third Wednesday of each month except in August and December.